 - combined, where someone has symptoms of both inattention and hyperactivity

 These symptoms have to be causing problems in more than one setting, like both at home and at school.
 And they have to be causing those problems for at least 6 months.
-Technically, to meet formal criteria for ADHD, you have to have trouble with 6 or more of the symptoms below.
+Technically, to meet formal criteria, you have to have trouble with 6 or more of the signs of ADHD in children below.

-Inattention: Six or more ADHD symptoms for children up to 16 years old.
+Inattention: Six or more symptoms of ADHD in children up to 16 years old.

 - Often doesn’t pay attention to details or makes careless mistakes.

 - Often has trouble keeping attention on tasks.

 - Often does not seem to listen, even when spoken to directly.

 - Trouble doing tasks that require mental effort over a long period of time.